-Proxy/Voting Direction Card Solicited on Behalf of the Board of Directors for Annual Meeting of Shareholders, May 4, 2001
+Proxy/Voting Direction Card Solicited on Behalf of the Board of Directors for Annual Meeting of Shareholders, May 2, 2003

-The undersigned hereby appoints Michael T. Dan, Austin F. Reed and Robert T. Ritter and each of them as proxy, with full power of substitution, to vote all shares of common stock of the undersigned in The Pittston Company at the Annual Meeting of Shareholders to be held on May 4, 2001, at 1:00 p.m., Eastern Daylight time, and at any adjournment thereof, on all matters coming before the meeting.
-The proxies will vote: (1) as the undersigned specifies on the back of this card; (2) where the undersigned does not specify a vote on a matter listed on the back of this card, "FOR" all nominees listed in Item 1 and "FOR" Item 2; and (3) as the proxies decide on any other matter.
+The undersigned hereby appoints Michael T. Dan, Austin F. Reed and Robert T. Ritter and each of them as proxy, with full power of substitution, to vote all shares of common stock of the undersigned in The Pittston Company at the Annual Meeting of Shareholders to be held on May 2, 2003, at 1:00 p.m., Eastern Daylight Time, and at any adjournment thereof, on all matters coming before the meeting.
+The proxies will vote: (1) as the undersigned specifies on the back of this card; (2) as the Board of Directors recommends where the undersigned does not specify a vote on a matter listed on the back of this card; and (3) as the proxies decide on any other matter.

-This Proxy/Voting Direction Card also will serve as a direction to the Funding Agent of the Company's Savings-Investment Plan and the Recordkeeper/Custodian of the Company's 1994 Employee Stock Purchase Plan to vote all shares in The Pittston Company credited to the account of the undersigned.
-The Funding Agent and the Recordkeeper/Custodian will vote: (1) as the undersigned specifies on the back of this card; (2) where the undersigned does not specify a vote on a matter listed on the back of this card, "FOR" all nominees listed in Item 1 and "FOR" Item 2; and (3) proportionately with the shares as to which directions by other Plan participants shall have been received, to the extent that the undersigned has not timely directed the manner in which such shares shall be voted; and (4) as the Funding Agent and the Recordkeeper/Custodian decide on any other matter.
+This Proxy/Voting Direction Card also will serve as a direction to the Funding Agent of the Company's Savings-Investment Plan to vote all shares in The Pittston Company credited to the account of the undersigned.
+The Funding Agent will vote: (1) as the undersigned specifies on the back of this card; (2) proportionately with the shares as to which directions by other Plan participants shall have been received, to the extent that the undersigned has not timely directed the manner in which such shares shall be voted; and (3) as the Funding Agent decides on any other matter.

 If registrations are not identical, you may receive more than one set of proxy materials.
 Please complete and return all cards you receive.
-If you wish to vote or direct a vote on all matters listed on the back of this card as the Board of Directors recommends, please sign, date and return this card.
-If you wish to vote or direct a vote on Items individually, please also mark the appropriate boxes on the back of this card.
+If you wish to vote or direct a vote on all matters as the Board of Directors recommends, please sign, date and return this card.
+If you wish to vote or direct a vote on items individually, please also mark the appropriate boxes on the back of this card.

-SEE REVERSE SIDE SEE REVERSE SIDE

-CONTINUED AND TO BE SIGNED ON REVERSE SIDE
+SEE REVERSE SIDE CONTINUED AND TO BE SIGNED ON REVERSE SIDE SIDE